mongodb-ps/ce-meko-om-helm-chart/README.md

 ### deploymentName

 The name that will be used for the Ops Manager instance.
 Must be unique in the namespace.

+### tls.enabled

+Boolean to determine if TLS is enabled for both Ops Manager and the AppDB

+Default is `true`

 ### opsManager.omVersion